ody-dev/documentation/content/docs/tasks.md

 WIP, not ready yet!

-ODY provides a powerful asynchronous task system powered by Swoole, allowing you to offload time-consuming operations without blocking the main execution flow.
-Tasks run in dedicated worker processes, ensuring smooth performance for real-time applications.
+ODY provides an asynchronous task system, allowing you to offload time-consuming operations without blocking the main execution flow.
+Tasks run in dedicated worker processes

-You can dispatch tasks effortlessly using the `Task::execute()` method, passing in a reference to the class that should handle the task:
+You can dispatch tasks using the `Task::execute()` method, passing in a reference to the class that should handle the task:

 ```php